 But before that, have a quick overview of cheap things to do in Nebraska through the below slides:

 Omaha makes it to the top of our list as the city is blessed with some of the most scenic lakes making them a perfect family vacation spot.
 Out of these, Glenn Cunningham Lake is the most popular.
-Named after the former mayor of Omaha visitors can enjoy fishing, boating, hiking, cycling, and sailing.
+It was named after the former mayor of Omaha.
+There are fun things to do in Nebraska lakes.
+Visitors can enjoy fishing, boating, hiking, cycling, and sailing.

 Other lakes that deserve a visit include Lake McConaughey, Carter Lake, Lake Manawa, and Lake Wanahoo.
 You will not regret it, and neither will your wallet.